amolnarfenton/Ruby/PLP2.md

 ### Writing in Ruby
 If you have used other languages such as Python and Perl you’ll be familiar with putting print before a statement you would like to be printed.
-Well in the case of Ruby its version of print is put.
+Well in the case of Ruby its version of print is puts.
 For example:

 ```
-put “Hello World”
+puts “Hello World”
 ```

 As you can see there is no semicolon (;) after the statement.
 This is because Ruby does not require any semicolons unless there is more than one statement on a single line.